Treating Dental & Oral Issues

 Due to dynamic hormones at varying stages of their lives, girls are in danger of many oral health problems.

 When a lady becomes pregnant, she might have mouth sores or swollen gums throughout her periods.
 During a pregnancy, exaggerated hormones will affect the saliva quantity created by the mouth.
 Frequent vomiting caused by sickness may result in caries.
 You’ll be able to receive aid throughout your pregnancy period.
-However, you must let your dentist understand if you’re pregnant.
+However, you must let your dentist know if you’re pregnant.